Keyboard shortcuts

 GSM module

-The GSM module fails when:
+The GSM module triggers a failure when:

 SIP